elisboa/linux-time-machine.sh/README.md

   - .viminfo
   - .xsession-errors

-so you have to forcibly ignore them
+so you have to forcibly ignore them.